legranda1/FinalProject_GroupCLL/README.md

 Alternatively, the following table can be used to find the specific sludge production SP<sub>C,BOD</sub> [ *kg SS / kg BOD<sub>5</sub>* ] at 10° to 12° C, and, then, multiply by the influent BOD<sub>5</sub>
-load to find the sludge production from carbon removal
+load to find the sludge production from carbon removal.

 |                                          | Sludge age [ d ] | Sludge age [ d ]  | Sludge age [ d ]  | Sludge age [ d ]  | Sludge age [ d ] | Sludge age [ d ] |
 |:----------------------------------------:|:----------------:|:-----------------:|:-----------------:|:-----------------:|:----------------:|:----------------:|